eduard-tkv/wp-appointments-plugin/delta-appointments-plugin/ReadMe.txt

 helpers.js and validation.js are auxiliary files for controller.js

-models.php is the Model files that communicates with ed-da-delta-appointments.php to send/receive/retrieve database data.
+models.php is the Model file that communicates with ed-da-delta-appointments.php to send/receive/retrieve database data.

 helpers-model.php is the auxiliary file for models.php